Department: University of Oregon Police Department

 • Able to follow both written and verbal directions and university administrative policies, procedures and guidelines

-• Must be self-disciplined, able to maintain composure and work effectively in stressful situations
+• Must be able to maintain composure and work effectively in stressful situations

-• Must be able to work effectively and in a professional and respectful manner when dealing with all contacts in an increasingly diverse demographic
+• Must be able to work effectively and in a professional and respectful manner when interacting with diverse members of the public

-• One year of full time work as law enforcement dispatcher with a law enforcement agency, independently performing the full range of call taking and radio dispatching duties within the last 5 years
+• One year of full-time work as a law enforcement dispatcher with a law enforcement agency, independently performing the full range of duties call taking, radio dispatching duties within the last 5 years

-• One or more years of experience full time work for a higher education agency, independently performing the full range of call taking and radio dispatching duties
+• One or more years of experience full time work for a higher education agency, independently performing the fulltime range of call taking and radio dispatching duties

 FLSA Exempt: No